Photoconductive atomic force microscopy: An example of OPV fabrication

 Decreased resolution caused by rounding of the AFM tip.

 There are considerations which need to be taken into account when determining which mode is optimal for sampling for a given application.
 It has been shown that sampling in contact mode with very soft samples can damage the sample and render it useless for further studies.
 Sampling in non-contact mode is less destructive to the sample, but the tip is more likely to drift out of contact with the surface and thus it may not record data.
 Drifting of the tip is also seen due to piezo hysteresis, which causes displacement due to molecular friction and polarization effects due to the applied electric field.

-It is important to note the correlation between resolution and curvature of tip radius.
+There is a correlation between resolution and curvature of tip radius.
 Early STM tips used by Binning and Rohrer were fairly large, anywhere between some hundred nm to 1 μm in radius.
 In more recent work, the tip radius of curvature was mentioned as 10–40 nm.
 By reducing the radius of curvature of the tip, it allows for the enhanced detection of deviations within the OPVs surface morphology.
 Tips often need to be replaced due to tip rounding, which leads to a decrease in the resolution.
 Tip rounding occurs due to the loss of outermost atoms present at the apex of the tip which can be a result of excessive force applied or character of the sample.

 Because of the extremely small radius of the AFM tip, the illumination source is allowed to be focused tighter, thus increasing its efficiency.
 Typical arrangements for pc-AFM contain a low powered, 532 nm laser (2–5 mW) whose beam is reflected off mirrors located beneath the scanning stage.
 Through the use of a charge-coupled device (CCD), the tip can easily be positioned directly over the laser spot.
 Xenon arc lamps have also been widely used as illumination sources, but are atypical in recent work.
 In a study by Coffey et al., lasers of two different wavelengths (532 nm and 405 nm) are irradiated onto the same sample area.
 With this work, they have shown images with identical contrast which proves that the photocurrent variations are less related to spatial absorbance variation.